Gujarat govt accords in-principle Centre of Excellence status to seven institutes

 The Indian Express had reported on July 17, 2020, that after implementing changes in the application process, these seven universities were in the race for ‘Centre of Excellence’ status, to be awarded for the first time by the state government.
 The applicant fee was Rs 10 lakh along with a security deposit of Rs 5 lakh.

-After the applications were vetted by a scrutiny committee, an online presentation was held before the CoE High Level Committee, following which the committee visited the campuses and interacted with various stakeholders, including students and alumni.
+After the applications were vetted by a scrutiny committee, an online presentation was held before the CoE High Level Committee, folllowhich which the committee visited th e campuses and interacted with various stakeholders, including students and alumni.

 The scheme existed earlier, too, but there were no applicants as it lacked clarity.
 The state government then revised the rules based on the feedback from universities and notified the procedure for declaration of ‘Centre of Excellence’ in the official gazette on March 13, 2020.